Tupac03/Tupac03/README.md

-# Hello, I'm Tupac Holmes
+# Grettings Viewer, I'm Tupac
 <a href="https://www.linkedin.com/in/tupacholmes/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 Welcome to my page.
 My name is Tupac, and I am a university student at Central Michigan University and on track to graduate December 2025.
 I am aiming to step into the cybersecurity field and become a multi-fascted profesional.
 I encourage you to connect with me on LinkedIn to see all the cool stuff I'm involved in.